AndySullivanTR/weekend_trunk/DEPLOYMENT_GUIDE.md

 ### 7. Cost Considerations

-**Free Tier Limits:**
-- 750 hours/month runtime (plenty for this use)
-- Apps sleep after 15 min inactivity
+**Current Configuration: Starter Plan ($7/month)**
-- Ephemeral storage (data resets on restart)
+- Includes persistent disk storage (1GB)
 - HTTP/2 and HTTPS included

-**When to Upgrade:**
-- Need persistent storage: $7/month (includes PostgreSQL)
+- App may spin down after inactivity (not always-on)
+- Sufficient for 30 trunk writers and preference collection

+**What You're Getting:**
+- ✅ Persistent storage - data survives restarts
+- ✅ Automatic backups stored on disk
+- ✅ Professional HTTPS endpoint
+- ✅ Auto-deployment from GitHub

+**If You Need More:**
-- Need always-on service: $7/month
+- Always-on service: Upgrade to Standard plan ($25/month)
-- High traffic: May need more resources
+- More storage: Can add additional disk space
+- High traffic/performance: Standard or Pro plans

+**Cost vs Benefit:**
-For a 1-2 week preference collection period, **free tier is perfect**.
+For a multi-week preference collection period managing 30 trunk writers, the **Starter plan ($7/month) is appropriate and cost-effective**.

 ### 8. Best Practices